Santosjordi/dnd_public_notes/waterdeepIsAnEgg/adventureLog/session47.md

 "If you’re cool with only getting hired by criminals, sure," Sersh replied.
 "But if we want to keep our reputation intact, we need to own up to our screw-up and play by the rules."

+Gavlo looks around the  table, looking for likeminded opinions, finding none, he gives up "Fine, lets get to the family and apologize, I guess".

 > Items acquired
 - 4x Divination medium amulet
 - 6x Magical Arrows +1